Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Now, some people need even more data.
 Our user 5 needs 500 GB per month on its phone.
 Granted, this is not unlimited.
 But who uses more than that per month on the phone?
 And this user wants 200Mbps in speed.

-1. Lidl Connect Smart Abo Unlimited (Plan, Salt network): 29.95 CHF per month
+2. Lidl Connect Smart Abo Unlimited (Plan, Salt network): 24.95 CHF per month

-2. Yallo Slim Plus (Plan, Sunrise network): 40 CHF per month
+3. Swype + Speed (Plan, Sunrise network): 24 CHF per month

 User 7: Frequent User Roaming

 Roaming is costly in Switzerland.
 You have to be careful about that.
 Unfortunately, I do not know of a very good comparator for Roaming.
 Moreover, the roaming rates are different for every country.
-So it is challenging to compare different plans without having an exact situation.
+So, it is challenging to compare different plans without having an exact situation.

-When I travel to other countries, my strategy is straightforward: I let my phone in airplane mode the whole time.
-If I find a Wifi, I will use it, but otherwise, I will not allow myself to use any data.
+When I travel to other countries, my strategy is straightforward: I let my phone be in airplane mode the whole time.
+If I find a Wi-Fi, I will use it, but otherwise, I will not allow myself to use any data.
 I think that most people can disconnect from their phones.
 It could do them some good.

 For this comparison, I used the Frequent User profile from moneyland (later on) with France as a destination.
 For Switzerland, this user has the same national usage as user 3.
 The Frequent Profile is as follows: